marymdl/regret-causal-attribution-thesis/README.md

 1. Place raw `*_results.mat` files in a local `data/raw/` folder
 2. Update `basePath` at the top of each script in `analysis/` to point to your local data folder.
+3. Move the function files(in scr) to the same folder as the analysis files.
-3. Run the scripts in `analysis/` in numbered order.
+4. Run the scripts in `analysis/` in numbered order.

 ## Data availability